MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 # Deploy Kubernetes on Azure using TypeScript

-After the providers have been fetched the provider can be explored in `.gen/providers/azurem`, here you can find the Kubernetes resources using `ls ./.gen/providers/azurerm | grep "kubernetes"`.
-The `TerraformResource` implementation `KubernetesCluster` can be explored to see the implementation less `less ./.gen/providers/azurerm/kubernetes-cluster.ts` look for `export class KubernetesCluster extends TerraformResource`.
+After the providers have been fetched the provider can be explored in `.gen/providers/azurem`.
+You can find all available resources definition here, kubernetes can be found using `ls ./.gen/providers/azurerm | grep "kubernetes"`.

+Lets look at the `TerraformResource` implementation of `KubernetesCluster`.
+To see the implementation display `kubernetes-cluster.ts` using `less ./.gen/providers/azurerm/kubernetes-cluster.ts` or brows the file in you editor.
+You are looking for the exported class: `export class KubernetesCluster extends TerraformResource`.

 ![KubernetesCluster TerraformResource](../img/posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK/KubernetesCluster.png))

-In `main.ts` you have to add the classes using `import { AzurermProvider, KubernetesCluster} from './.gen/providers/azurerm'`.
+In order to use the Kubernetes TerraformResource you have to add it to `main.ts`.
+First add the classes as a dependency to you imports using `import { AzurermProvider, KubernetesCluster} from './.gen/providers/azurerm'`.

+The `main.ts` could look somewhat like this:

 ```typescript
 import { Construct } from 'constructs';